 4. Set a Date + Book a Venue

-Now that you have your budget and guest count, it’s time to set a date and book your venue.
+Set a date and book your venue.
 You can do these in either order, but be aware that your favorite venue might be booked already on your dream date and vice versa.
-Some venues are booked two or more years out, although most don’t have such a long “waiting list.”
-I suggest having two to three potential dates in mind (yes, it’s ok to have a preferred date!), when you start requesting venue tours.
+Some venues are booked two or more years out.

 I do adore a good save the date, especially when it contains your wedding website URL!
-You can ask a stationary and paper goods vendor to create you a whole invitation suite that includes save the dates.
-Or you can actually use your engagement images on a save the date that your photographer creates for you.
-That’s such an awesome way to use your e-session images as a part of your wedding!
-Many photographers, including myself, will be happy to provide you with a few different designs and have the cards and envelopes printed for you.
-It’s that easy!
+You can ask a stationery and paper goods vendor to create you a whole invitation suite that includes save the dates.